etclabscore/core-geth/README.md

 will be the aggregated logs of all the geths she's running.
 If `ageth` is using remote geths, this is unnecessary; she doesn't have access to remote logs and her stdout will be empty.

 - [ ] TODO: Handle log placement better.
-The test `scenarios` will produce their own logs, which probably should go to stdout.
+The test `scenarios` will produce their own logs/reports, which probably should go to stdout.
 This will collide with the local geth logs, if any.

 ### "Endpoint" definitions